inphobia/inphobia.github.io/content/_index.md

 - easy to find, mostly outdated (so these are updates or rewrites)
   - ~~which sas hba you need~~
   - sas cabling needs, quality of cabling, sata devices choking on some sas cables
-  - 8644 with and without pcie cable
+  - 8644 with and without pcie contacts
-  - which tool does what & how: sg3_utils, smartmond, storcli
+  - ~~which tool does what & how: sg3_utils, smartmond, storcli~~
   - why sas instead of sata
 - hard to find, mostly correct
   - crapness of sff-8482 molex power plugs